sylbeth/gdext-generation/README.md

 - `BaseDirectory::ProjectFolder` uses `"res://"` based paths.
 - `target_dir = "../rust/target"`: The target folder for the GDExtension crate is found at `"res://../rust/target"`.
 - `gdextension_path = "../godot/rust.gdextension`: Makes the file at `"Project/godot/rust.gdextension"` (if `"rust"` and `"godot"` are in a `"Project"` folder).
+- `true` here means the `.gdextension` will be rewritten even if the file already exists.
 - `EntrySymbol::GodotRustDefault` defaults to `"gdext_rust_init"`.
 - `minimum_compatibility` -> 4.1 and `reloatable =  true`
 - `WindowsABI::MSVC` uses `MSVC` as linker and environment when compiling for `Windows`.